 Humans are not the only ones who rebuild and restore the built environment.
 Freshwater mussels and other organisms may provide more impact than we know.

 Science has long recognized organisms to have critical influence on physical and chemical processes occurring in the environment.
-While some organism’s impact invariably arises from organismal energy, material uptake, and waste production, many alter physical structure and change chemical reactivity in ways that are important for the habitat.
+While some impact invariably arises from organismal energy, material uptake, and waste production, many entities alter physical structure and change chemical reactivity in ways that are important for the habitat.
 These species are what we consider ecosystem engineers.

 Now, let’s get granular here.
 You may be thinking, “Aren’t most, if not all organisms, considered ecosystem engineers?
 Can’t most organisms modify themselves or their environment?”
 You are not wrong by that notion.
-The term “ecosystem engineer” itself can be considered problematic.
+The overall term “ecosystem engineer” itself can be considered problematic.
 Many organisms can impact their environment in some shape or form, however, this category helps us distinguish organisms with the strongest impact on their environment without the effect of competition, predation, or other biological pathways.
 Ecosystem engineers are crucial to the environment because they contribute species richness and heterogeneity of the landscape of an area.
 Without them, our ecosystem can become unbalanced and unhealthy.

 An allogenic organism, like freshwater mussels, can shape their environment.
 Freshwater mussels are bivalve mollusks similar to clams and oysters.
 They can be found in local streams and rivers and have a symbiotic relationships with other animals and plant species.
 Freshwater mussels are able to sift out microscopic particles to help clarify the water, strengthen stream beds by keeping soil in place, and provide food and habitat needed by other organisms.
 By removing particles from the water, freshwater mussels help light travel deeper into the water, allowing plants to grow.
 According to the Partnership for the Delaware Estuary, “one mussel bed studied in Southeast Pennsylvania was found to remove 26 metric tons of solids from the water in a single summer season—as much as five grown elephants.”

 “We are all connected to the water that surrounds us.
-Freshwater mussels are shining light of hope in the beds of our rivers.” -Habitheque Inc.
+Freshwater mussels are a shining light of hope in the beds of our rivers.” -Habitheque Inc.